-University of Mary Hardin– Baylor The University of Mary Hardin–Baylor, a Christ-centered co-educational institution of higher learning affiliated with the Baptist General Convention of Texas, was chartered in 1845 by the Republic of Texas.
-The historic campus spans more than 300 acres and comprises the living and learning environment for over 3,900 students representing 35 states and 29 foreign countries.
+University of Mary Hardin– Baylor The University of Mary Hardin–Baylor, a Christ-centered coeducational institution of higher learning affiliated with the Baptist General Convention of Texas, was chartered in 1845 by the Republic of Texas.
+The historic campus spans more than 300 acres and comprises the living and learning environment for over 3,800 students representing 34 states and 27 foreign countries.

-UMHB is currently ranked in Tier One of the U.S. News & World Report as one of America’s best universities in the Master’s West Division, a ranking it has held since 2005.
+UMHB is currently ranked in Tier One of the U.S. News & World Report as one of America’s best universities in the Regional Universities West Division, a ranking it has held since 2005.

 UMHB offers competitive salaries commensurate with experience, excellent benefits including Day One medical and dental insurance, retirement plan with employer match, and tuition benefits for employees and their dependents.

 Review of applications will begin immediately and continue until position is filled.

 About University of Mary Hardin-Baylor

 Founded in 1845, the University of Mary Hardin-Baylor has traditionally been known for producing excellent educators, nurses, business leaders and missionaries.
 That has not changed, but today UMHB is also earning recognition for its talented science and music graduates, for top-notch graduate programs in counseling, physical therapy and more.

 Research done in the university's Human Performance Laboratory is being applauded for its contributions to the field of sport nutrition.
 The university's new competency-based education program for adult learners is the first of its kind among private colleges and universities in Texas.
 And enrollment at UMHB has set new records every year for the last seven years.